Campus Improvement Plan

 Strategy 2: Meals and snacks will be provided during campus professional development days, and snacks will be provided during parent engagement events.
 We will host parent engagement opportunities and meetings at least once a month.
 As an incentive, SOE will pay certified staff and paraprofessionals working curriculum nights in order to support parent engagement.

-Staff Responsible for Monitoring: Admin, Instructional Leaders
+Staff Responsible for Monitoring: All staff at SOE

 Title I:

-2.5, 4.1, 4.2
+2.4, 2.5, 2.6, 4.1, 4.2

 Campus Funding Summary